Submit Your Records & Comments Here

 BC - Bromley Common, including Bickley, Hook Farm, The Rookery and Elmfield.
 Ha-Hayes, including Hayes Farm and all areas towards Hayes Common and Keston.
 BN-Bromley North, including Grove Park and Downham.
 HE - High Elms country park and environs.
 Ey-Eynsford, including Lower and Upper Austin Lodge, Preston Hill and the Rifle Range.
 WH - White Hill Shoreham, including FAC Fackenden Down and areas East of Shoreham Village towards Otford telephone exchange.
 Orp-Orpington, including Ruxley Reserve, Hobblingwell and Petts Wood.
 Lu - Lullingstone, including Golf course and surrounding areas and villages.
 AW - Andrews Wood, Pilots Wood, Badgers Mount and all the adjacent areas to the West and North West of Shoreham Village.
 Other areas continue to be included and though a chore to localise to landmarks - TQ map, GPS, or nearest places are also acceptable if submitting records.

-David Davis, Howard Walmsley, Nick Davey, Fred O Hare
+*David Davis, Howard Walmsley, Nick Davey, Fred O Hare Jeff Boswell, Colin Slater.
+Thanks also to Steven, Martin and Mike

 © Rodney Compton